L0per/sac-budget-treemap/README.md

 ## To-do

+* Some category text is still cut off, adjust size or chart or "Other Category" cutoff
 * Correct department/division/account names between 2017 and 2018 for %change calculation
 * Add descriptions
-* Likely easier to do in node.js
+* Likely easier to do in node.js?
+* Investigate highcharts treemap drilldown: https://www.highcharts.com/demo/treemap-large-dataset